LangbaseInc/langbase-examples/examples/ai-email-agent/README.md

     3. [Email Decision Maker][decision-maker]
     4. [Pick Email Writer][pick-email-writer]
     5. [Email Writer][email-writer]
-2. Go to the API tab of each Pipe to copy the Pipe's API key (to be used on server-side only).
+2. Go to the API tab of each pipe to copy the pipe's API key (to be used on server-side only).
 3. Download the example project folder from [here][download] or clone the repository.
 4. `cd` into the project directory and open it in your code editor.
 5. Duplicate the `.env.example` file in this project and rename it to `.env.local`.